dginst/dginst.github.io/_posts/2019-06-12-btclib-release.md

 [btclib](https://github.com/dginst/btclib)
-is a python3 type annotated library intended for teaching and demonstration of the elliptic curve cryptography used in bitcoin, originally developed for the
+is a python3 type annotated library intended for teaching and demonstration of the elliptic curve cryptography used in Bitcoin, originally developed for the
 [_Bitcoin and Blockchain Technology_](https://www.ametrano.net/bbt/) course
 at University of Milano-Bicocca and Politecnico di Milano.